frodistef/rpi3-baremetal-rust/README.md

 ### OS

-I'm using a Debian (Bullseye) distrubution with Rust installed using:
+I'm using a Debian (Bullseye) distribution with Rust installed using:

 ```
 curl https://sh.rustup.rs -sSf | sh